B-brane transport in anomalous (2,2) models and localization: Band restriction rule in non-supersymmetric models

 which differs in general from $F_{\text{geom}}(\cB_1)$.
-The two functors only agree in general for grade-restricted branes.
+The two functors only agree in general for band-restricted branes.

 Let us say some words about the brane $\cK^-(q)\coloneqq\cW(q)\otimes\bigotimes_{j\mid Q^j<0} \bigl(\cW(-Q^j) \xrightarrow{X_j} \cW(0)\bigr)$, in which we selected the other sign of charges compared to the brane $\cK^+$~\eqref{Koszulagain} that is empty in all phases.
 By construction the brane $\cK^-(q)$ is mapped to an empty brane by~$F_{\text{geom}}$.
-In addition, $\cK^-(q)$ is grade-restricted if $q+\theta/(2\pi)\in(N_--N_+/2,N_+/2)$, in which case it has no Higgs part under RG flow.
+In addition, $\cK^-(q)$ is band-restricted if $q+\theta/(2\pi)\in(N_--N_+/2,N_+/2)$, in which case it has no Higgs part under RG flow.
 This pure-Coulomb brane typically goes to several Coulomb branch vacua according to the discussion near~\eqref{CoulombpartofU1branes}, but one can take linear combinations of the brane factors of $\cK^-(q)$ such that a single coefficient outside the small window vanishes.
-The corresponding direct sums of $\cK^-(q)$ branes are complexes that flow purely to a \textbf{D0 brane on one massive vacuum}.
-Finally, despite having an empty image under~$F_{\text{geom}}$, branes $\cK^-(q)$ that are not grade-restricted typically acquire a non-empty Higgs part under RG flow, due to the round-about construction~\eqref{HiggsbranchimageU1}.
+The corresponding direct sums of $\cK^-(q)$ branes are complexes that flow purely to a \textbf{Coulomb brane on one massive vacuum}.
+Finally, despite having an empty image under~$F_{\text{geom}}$, branes $\cK^-(q)$ that are not band-restricted typically acquire a non-empty Higgs part, due to the round-about construction~\eqref{HiggsbranchimageU1}.

-In conclusion, it should be stressed again that the effect of massive vacua on the RG flow of GLSM branes goes beyond simply adding a Coulomb branch part to the resulting brane: even the Higgs branch part is different from the natural geometric one.
+In conclusion, it should be stressed again that the effect of massive vacua on the gauge-decoupling limit of GLSM branes goes beyond simply adding a Coulomb branch part to the resulting brane: even the Higgs branch part is different from the natural geometric one.
 Furthermore, the Higgs branch image depends on the theta angle because $\theta$~affects windows.